Radioactive decay: Terminology

-Mathematics

-Universal law
+Assumptions

 The mathematics of radioactive decay depend on a key assumption that a nucleus of a radionuclide has no "memory" or way of translating its history into its present behavior.
 A nucleus does not "age" with the passage of time.
 Thus, the probability of its breaking down does not increase with time but stays constant, no matter how long the nucleus has existed.
 This constant probability may differ greatly between one type of nucleus and another, leading to the many different observed decay rates.
 However, whatever the probability is, it does not change over time.
 This is in marked contrast to complex objects that do show aging, such as automobiles and humans.
 These aging systems do have a chance of breakdown per unit of time that increases from the moment they begin their existence.

 Aggregate processes, like the radioactive decay of a lump of atoms, for which the single-event probability of realization is very small but in which the number of time-slices is so large that there is nevertheless a reasonable rate of events, are modelled by the Poisson distribution, which is discrete.
 Radioactive decay and nuclear particle reactions are two examples of such aggregate processes.
 The mathematics of Poisson processes reduce to the law of exponential decay, which describes the statistical behaviour of a large number of nuclei, rather than one individual nucleus.
 In the following formalism, the number of nuclei or the nuclei population N, is of course a discrete variable (a natural number)—but for any physical sample N is so large that it can be treated as a continuous variable.
 Differential calculus is used to model the behaviour of nuclear decay.